yaradaudt/sentiment-analysis/README.md

 pip install -r requirements.txt
 ```

 3) Ensure NLTK stopwords are available.
-The notebook includes the following line and will download as needed:
+The notebook includes the following and will download as needed:

 ```python
 import nltk